ErpNetDocs/tech/modules/crm/sales/customers/external-access.md

 ### Roles

-A user can be assigned one of 6 different roles for external customer access:
+A user can be assigned one of 6 different roles for external customer access.

+Each subsequent role in the list below also includes the rights granted by the previous.

 1. **L10 - Basic** - Allows basic rights, with mostly limited access.
 2. **L20 - Orders** - Grants access to sales orders, excluding lines and price data.